iotexproject/iotex-bootstrap/README.md

 ## News

-- Delegates could upgrade software to v0.5.1 on MainNet too.
-Please make sure you download the up-to-date `genesis.yaml` again and replace your local one with it before restarting the node.
+- TestNet is upgraded to v0.6.0.
+If you join the previous TestNet, you need to restart with a clean local state.
+(2019-05-23)

 ## Index